 - Light Weight — Taking a cover on and off a boat can be a bit of task, especially if your chosen cover weighs a ton.
 Most manufacturers make lightweight covers that are easy on the back and can be folded down nicely for storage.

 - Outboard Motor Hood — Some models of boat covers have built-in motor hoods for outboards.
-This is a neat concept, as it protects your motor from sun and water damage, and will keep the unit looking brand new.
+This is a neat concept, as it protects your boat motor from sun and water damage, and will keep the unit looking brand new.
 Although these motor hoods can be purchased separately, it is a convenience to have it built directly into the main cover.

 - Warranty — Most reputable manufacturers will offer a warranty on their products.
 If a company doesn't, it may indicate a less than stellar product.